DataDog/integrations-core/haproxy/README.md

 ### Installation

-The Marathon check is included in the [Datadog Agent][2] package, so you don't need to install anything else on your Haproxy server.
+The Haproxy check is included in the [Datadog Agent][2] package, so you don't need to install anything else on your Haproxy server.

 #### Prepare HAProxy